 An untrue statement of fact or law made by Party A to Party B which induces Party B to enter a contract thereby causing Party B loss.
 An action for misrepresentation can be brought in respect of a misrepresentation of fact or law.

 The remedies for misrepresentation are rescission (www.practicallaw.com/A36811) and/or damages.
 For fraudulent and negligent misrepresentation, the claimant (www.practicallaw.com/A34662) may claim rescission and damages.
-For innocent misrepresentation, the court has a discretion to award damages in lieu of rescission; the court cannot award both.
+For innocent misrepresentation, the court has a discretion to award damages in lieu of rescission; the court cannot award both (see section 2(2) of the Misrepresentation Act 1967).
 For more information, see Practice note, Misrepresentation.